mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 Currently, the best way to do this is to create a CSV file with all media sources as shown in the earlier example.

 Once you have this CSV file, manually search for The New York Times.
-You should find an entry for The New York Times at the top of the file with `media_id = 1`.
+You should find an entry for The New York Times at the top of the file with `media_id=1`.

 ### Grab stories by querying stories_public/list